orientechnologies/orientdb-docs/Chat-use-case.md

 ## Create the initial schema

-In order to work with the ChatRooms, the rule of the thumb is creating a base abstract class ("ChatRoom") and then let to the concrete classes to represent individual ChatRooms.
+In order to work with the chat rooms, the rule of the thumb is creating a base abstract class ("ChatRoom") and then let to the concrete classes to represent individual ChatRooms.

 ### Create the base ChatRoom class